 Bad advertisements make me wish I used an ad-blocker.

-Noisy online advertisements wake up my sleepy family, disturb co-workers and interfere with telephone calls.
+Noisy online advertisements wake up my sleepy family, disturb co-workers or interfere with telephone calls.

 Thanks to them, I switch off my computer speakers.
 That means I miss useful audio cues.